pocke should have a commit bit

 I recommend @pocke (Masataka Kuwabara) as a committer of ruby repository.

 He has been mentioned in git log more than 20 times.
 Also, he is one of the active contributors of rbs: https://github.com/ruby/rbs/graphs/contributors.

 Because he is not a committer yet, he is inaccessible to some development resources (like Slack workspace for Ruby committers), which is actually inconvenient not only for him but also for some of us (the committers).

-Updated by soutaro (Soutaro Matsumoto) 8 months ago
+Updated by soutaro (Soutaro Matsumoto) over 2 years ago

 I want to mention his contributions for more than one year and feature plans on RBS, in addition to the commits we can find in ruby repo.